 Jasper Place Library

-This project is a joint venture between HCMA Architecture + Design and DUB Architects.
+This project is a joint venture between hcma and DUB Architects.

 This place blows the socks off of people’s old impressions of libraries.

 “What is a library with no books?”
 This was the unique scenario presented to the design team when replacing a crowded branch library located on the same site.
 Tasked with creating a library to serve as the civic heart of a suburban community, the design also needed to respond to the reality that print materials could be made obsolete in an increasingly technological world.